 Take Breaks

 Regular breaks away from your desk, obligations and phone give you time and space to regroup.
-A quick walk, a glass of water or meditation is usually all you need to unwind and return to work focused and calm.
+A quick walk, a glass of water or a short meditation is usually all you need to unwind and return to work focused and calm.

 Eat Well

-A balanced diet fuels your body and your brain.
+A balanced diet fuels your body and brain.
 Reach for fruit, vegetables and whole grains, and limit sugar and processed foods during the workday.

 Exercise